flameshot-org/flameshot-org.github.io/content/docs/guide/troubleshooting.md

 - In general to have a command to your shell (e.g zsh) you should put the binary in your path.
 You can see your paths by `echo $PATH` (note that they are separated by `:`).
 You can either:
                                                                                                                                 1. create a symlink to flameshot binary in one of those folder listed (check out `man ln`)
                                                                                                                                 2. add the folder that contains Flameshot to your path (`export PATH="path/to/your/folder:$PATH"`).
 If you have installed Flameshot using the DMG we provide, Macports, or Homebrew, you most probably have it located in `/Applications/flameshot.app/`.

+### Flameshot only works on the primary screen

+depending on how you have Spaces configured in Mission Control you may only be able to activate flameshot on a particular external display by using the `shift+alt+cmd+4` hotkey.
+Otherwise, flameshot will only activate on the main display if you click "Take Screenshot" from the application menu.
+Fix it by uninstalling, installing again and selecting flameshot again in the `Screen Recording` section. (reported to work [here](https://github.com/flameshot-org/flameshot/issues/1258#issuecomment-1004297496))